 Federal law also provides protections against foreclosure for heirs after a borrower's death, as well as after transfers that arise through divorce and certain other situations.

-In California, if you’re legally considered a “successor in interest,” you get certain rights—like the right to receive information about a mortgage loan and protections against foreclosure—even if you weren’t a party to the original loan contract.
+In California, if you're legally considered a "successor in interest," you get specific rights—like the right to receive information about a mortgage loan and protections against foreclosure—even if you weren't a party to the original loan contract.
+(Ca. Civil Code § 2920.7).

 Under California law, the following relationships to a deceased borrower qualify as a successor in interest: